roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-06 ****** bysadkins116© Karen watched as the two slaves lay on the garage floor expecting them to panic after she exposed them as submissive slut slaves.
+Karen watched as the two slaves lay on the garage floor expecting them to panic after she exposed them as submissive slut slaves.
 However both naked, shackled, and cum covered women simply had a look of contentment on their faces.
 It appeared that they were actually relieved and accepted their status.
 Karen looked at the men standing around the slaves.
 Only three of them had actually gotten off but the slaves were hardly functioning.
 She leaned over and grabbed the slave's leashes and pulled them towards the door to the house.
 Marsha standing behind her mistress daughter wondered what was going to happen when she heard Karen speak.

  "Mommy slut, it looks like the slaves are done for the day.
 Drop to your knees and finish off your friends and send them home.
 Come inside when you finish.
 I'm sure their master is wondering what we did to our slaves."